mysqljs/mysql/Readme.md

 ## Introduction

 This is a node.js driver for mysql.
-Unlike other modules, it is written entirely in JavaScript, and does not require any compiling.
+Unlike other modules, it is written entirely in JavaScript, does not require compiling, and is 100% MIT licensed.

 Here is an example on how to use it: